scc-digitalhub/docs/user/docs/ml-tasks/serving-generative-models.md

 ---

-## Embedding and Vector Tasks (vllmserve-pooling)
+## Embedding and Vector Tasks

-The **vllmserve-pooling runtime** is designed for generating vector embeddings used in search, recommendation systems, and semantic analysis.
-These tasks can be executed through the OpenAI-compatible **embeddings API**.
+Frequently genAI applications require supporting tasks, such as embedding, ranking, scoring, and encoding.
+They are required, for example, for generating vector embeddings used in search, recommendation systems, and semantic analysis.
+In the platform these tasks may be implemented using the [**vllmserve-pooling**](../runtimes/llmserve.md#vllm-serving-runtime) runtime or the [**kubeai-text**](../runtimes/llmserve.md#kubeai-text-runtime) runtime (only for embedding).

-### Example runtime tasks
+### Example of vllmserve-pooling runtime tasks

 **Semantic search**